nhufinney/Redux/README.md

-# redux-kpt
-Clone it to your machine. run npm install
+npm install

+webpack -w

+Then open new Terminal (CMD+tab) and run "node index"